Y4xx/task-mate/frontend/README.md

-# TaskDeck Frontend Documentation
+# taskmate Frontend Documentation

 ## Overview
-TaskDeck is a task management application built with React and Tailwind CSS that allows users to create, manage, and share tasks.
+taskmate is a task management application built with React and Tailwind CSS that allows users to create, manage, and share tasks.

 ## Tech Stack
 - React (with Vite)